structure 24 erick martin del campo

 detail lintel 15 jorge perez de lara

 stela 35 structure 21 luisinho

 YAXCHILAN- Chiapas, Mexico

-Yaxchilan (green stones) is one of the best known Classic Period (400-900 A.D.) sites.
+Yaxchilan (green stones in Maya) is one of the best-known Classic Period (250-850 CE) kingdoms.
 It is located within a rainforest on the Usumacinta River that forms a part of the border between Mexico and Guatemala.
-It is situated within a horseshoe bend of the river which afforded it a protective status, and allowed it to control the trade between the Peten and the Gulf of Mexico.
+It was situated within a loop of the river which afforded it a protective status, and allowed it to control the lucrative trade route that passed along it.